tbg2003/IncomeTaxCalculator/README.md

-# Mercator unit testing afternoon task!
+# Mercator Scala unit testing task!

 This repo contains the unit testing task.

-**Your task is to implement TDD to create an income tax calculator!**
+**The task is to implement TDD to create an income tax calculator!**

-Steps to follow:
+Implement:
-1. Write failing tests around the placeholder methods created
+1. Tests around the placeholder methods created
-2. Run the tests, making sure they fail
-3. Write just enough code to make the tests pass
+2. Code to pass the tests
-4. Refactor the code to make it cleaner and more readable
+4. A refactor of the code to make it cleaner and more readable
 ---
 To run the tests, you can use the green play button in your Spec, or in terminal, run:
 ```